-Set to open later in 2021, the Marble Group’s new project takes shape in the form of an exhilaratingly elevated bar-come-restaurant concept unlike anything Joburg has seen before.
+Friday, November 12 will mark the official opening of Marble Group’s newest project which takes shape in the form of an exhilaratingly elevated bar-cum-restaurant concept unlike anything Joburg has seen before.

 Since the launch of Marble in 2015, the dynamic duo of chef David Higgs and Gary Kyriacou (and their knack for knowing what this vibrant city craves and their persistent drive to deliver above and beyond expectations) has all but single-handedly redefined Joburg’s dining landscape.